 Richard Roy, FCPA, FCA, is a member of the Board of Directors and a member of the Audit Committee.
-He also sits on the boards of directors of Uni-Select Inc. since May 2008 and GDI Integrated Facility Services Inc. since May 2015.
+He also sits on the board of directors of Uni-Select Inc. since May 2008 and on the board of directors of GDI Integrated Facility Services Inc. since May 2015.
 Mr. Roy served as President and Chief Executive Officer of Uni-Select, a distributor of automotive replacement parts, equipment, tools and accessories in North America, from January 1, 2008 to July 31, 2015.
 Prior to January 2008, he held various senior roles at Uni-Select, including the positions of Vice President, Chief Operating Officer from April 2007 to January 2008, and Vice President, Administration and Chief Financial Officer from January 1999 to April 2007.
 Mr. Roy received his Fellow Chartered Accountant (FCA) designation from the Ordre des comptables professionnels agréés du Québec in 2012.
+Mr. Roy is a graduate of HEC Montreal.